netdata/netdata/packaging/installer/methods/source.md

 #### libwebsockets

-Netdata uses the standard upstream version of libwebsockets located at https://github.com/warmcat/libwebsockets, but requires a custom build including an option that is not enabled by most pre-built versions of libwebsockets.
+Netdata uses the standard upstream version of libwebsockets located at https://github.com/warmcat/libwebsockets, but requires a build with SOCKS5 support, which is not enabled by most pre-built versions.
 Currently, we do not support using a system copy of libwebsockets.
 To prepare this library for the build system:

 1. Verify the tag that Netdata expects to be used by checking the contents of `packaging/libwebsockets.version` in your Netdata sources.